AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

   <tr> <!--
     ID
    -->
-   <td> <p>Enter the unique <span>Workfront</span> ID of the <span>record</span> that you want the module to read.</p> <p>To get the ID, open the <span>Workfront</span> object in your browser and copy the text at the end of the URL after "ID=."
+   <td> <p>Enter the unique Workfront ID of the record that you want the module to read.</p> <p>To get the ID, open the Workfront object in your browser and copy the text at the end of the URL after "ID=."
 For example: https://my.workfront.com/project/view?ID=<i>5e43010c03286a2a555e1d0a75d6a86e</i></p> </td>
   </tr>
  </tbody>
 </table>

-See a list of the `Workfront` objects types for which you can use this module in [Object types available for each Workfront action module](#object2).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object2).

 #### Update Record

 This action module updates an object, such as a project, task, or issue.
 The module allows you to select which of the object's fields are available in the module.

-You specify the ID of the `record`.
+You specify the ID of the record.

-The module returns the ID of the  `object` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  object and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.